Mehedi-CoU-12/Mehedi-CoU-12/README.md

 <h2>📋 About Me</h2>

-- 🔭 I’m currently working on **An e-commerce website using React, Redux Toolkit, and Node.js.
-A thesis project on brain strokes.**
+- 🔭 I’m currently working on **a brain stroke detection project using FastAPI & Gradio, and an e-commerce website with React, Redux Toolkit, and Node.js.**

-- 🌱 I’m currently learning **Advanced Redux Toolkit for state management.
-Backend development with Node.js and MongoDB.
-Competitive programming strategies to level up on platforms like Codeforces.**
+- 🌱 I’m currently learning **advanced React concepts (Hooks, Redux Toolkit, optimization), backend development with Node.js & MongoDB, and improving my machine learning skills for healthcare applications.**

-- 👯 I’m looking to collaborate on **Open-source projects in React or Node.js.
-Innovative solutions using machine learning for healthcare.**
+- 👯 I’m looking to collaborate on **open-source projects in React, Node.js, and AI-driven healthcare solutions.**

-- 🤝 I’m looking for help with **Improving my machine learning skills, especially for healthcare applications.
-Exploring better techniques for database optimization.**

-- 💬 Ask me about **Competitive programming challenges and strategies.
-Using Postman for API testing.
-Setting up development environments for React and Node.js.**
+- 🤝 I’m seeking guidance on **database optimization, deploying full-stack applications, and sharpening competitive programming strategies.**
+- 💻 Competitive Programmer: **Active on Codeforces, AtCoder, and LeetCode — aiming to improve my ratings and problem-solving skills.**
+- 📚 I also enjoy **teaching physics and higher mathematics to students in my village school, helping them grow while strengthening my own fundamentals.**

-- 📫 How to reach me **mehedihasana383@gmail.com**
+- 📫 Reach me at: **mehedihasana383@gmail.com**

-- ⚡ Fun fact **I love teaching physics and higher math to students in my village school—it’s my way of giving back to the community! 📚✨**
+- ⚡ Fun fact: **Outside coding, I’m passionate about problem-solving, mentoring, and giving back to my community.**

 ---